AndyObtiva/glimmer-dsl-web/README.md

 ### Glimmer::Util::UrlBuilder

-`Glimmer::Util::UrlBuilder` is a convenience class that facilitate building URLs (with protocol scheme, host, path, query params, and fragment)
+`Glimmer::Util::UrlBuilder` is a convenience class that facilitates building URLs (with protocol scheme, host, path, query params, and fragment)

 First, make sure to require the class file:
 ```ruby